yellowboar/everforest-wt/README.md

 ## Introduction
-Color scheme for Windows Terminal, based off of the everforest vim/neovim theme.
+Color scheme for Windows Terminal, based off of the Everforest vim/neovim theme.

 ## Usage